-During its Council Agriculture and Fisheries session held on 15th February 2016, the European Council has welcomed the idea to create an EU animal welfare platform, suggested by the German, Swedish, Danish and Dutch delegations.
+During the Council’s Agriculture and Fisheries session held on 15th February 2016, the European Council welcomed the idea of creating an EU animal welfare platform, suggested by the German, Swedish, Danish and Dutch delegations.

-In December 2014, the ministers in charge of Animal Welfare of Germany, Denmark and the Netherlands wrote a Joint Declaration calling on the EU Commission and in particular EU Commissioner for Health and Food Safety Mr. Andriukaitis to establish an EU Platform for Animal Welfare.
-In April 2015, during a conference on Pig Welfare organized in Copenhagen, the minister for Rural Affairs of Sweden joined the ministers of Germany, Denmark and the Netherlands in the call for the establishment of an EU Platform for Animal Welfare, and all together they wrote a position paper on the necessity to establish such a platform, and the possible ways to do it.
+In December 2014, the ministers in charge of Animal Welfare of Germany, Denmark and the Netherlands wrote a Joint Declaration calling on the EU Commission and in particular the EU Commissioner for Health and Food Safety, Mr Andriukaitis, to establish an EU Platform for Animal Welfare.
+In April 2015, during a conference on Pig Welfare organized in Copenhagen, the Swedish minister of Rural Affairs joined the ministers of Germany, Denmark and the Netherlands to call for the establishment of an EU Platform for Animal Welfare.
+Together they wrote a position paper on the necessity to establish such a platform, and the possible ways to do it.
 Today, the position paper was discussed in the Agriculture and Fisheries Council and gained support from the Council.

-Following today’s support of the Agriculture and Fisheries Council, EU Commissioner Andriukaitis announced that meetings will be organised with stakeholders and Member States regarding the establishment of the platform.
-FOUR PAWS will monitor closely the situation.
+Following today’s support by the Agriculture and Fisheries Council, EU Commissioner Andriukaitis announced that meetings will be organised with stakeholders and Member States regarding the establishment of the platform.
+FOUR PAWS will closely monitor the situation.

-- The position paper from the Netherlands, Germany, Sweden and Denmark of January 2016
+- The position paper by the Netherlands, Germany, Sweden and Denmark of January 2016.